johnathanvman/F6/index.md

 			if(s[4] < .75){//DRY
-				Entrys.push(choose(["CDOM flirts with SUB","CDOM flirts with SUB","CDOM banters with SUB","CDOM hits on SUB","CDOM trys to charm SUB"])+ choose(["",choose([" while dodging her attacks"," while avoiding her attacks"," from a safe distance"])])+ choose([".",choose([", but she looks like the SUBRACELONG still wants to fight.",", but the SUBRACELONG is still determined to fight.",", but the SUBRACELONG is still eager to fight."])])
+				Entrys.push(choose(["CDOM flirts with SUB","CDOM flirts with SUB","CDOM banters with SUB","CDOM hits on SUB","CDOM trys to charm SUB"])+ choose(["",choose([" while dodging her attacks"," while avoiding her attacks"," from a safe distance"])])+ choose([".",choose([", but it looks like the SUBRACELONG still wants to fight.",", but the SUBRACELONG is still determined to fight.",", but the SUBRACELONG is still eager to fight."])])
 				)
+				Entrys.push(
+					choose([
+						"CDOM kisses SUB's cheek",
-				Entrys.push("CDOM gives SUB a hug before being pushed away.")
+						"CDOM gives SUB a hug",
-				Entrys.push("CDOM gives SUB's breast a squeeze before being pushed away.")
+						"CDOM gives SUB's breast a squeeze",
+						"CDOM gooses SUB"
+					])+choose([
-				Entrys.push("CDOM kisses SUB before being pushed away.")
+						" before being pushed away.",
+						".
+She laughs while being shoved away.",
+						" before slipping away.",
+						" before backing away with a coy grin.",
+						".
+CSUBSHORT hastily shoves her aside."
+					])
+				)

 				if(unit(s[1]).Tags[0] == "Froggirl"){
 					if(unit(s[1]).Funny){